Szymon-Czuszek/SQL-Data-Science/README.md

 62. [ShipmentsByCompanyAndYear.sql](ShipmentsByCompanyAndYear.sql): Analysing the performance of shipping companies.
 63. [ShipmentsToDifferentCountries.sql](ShipmentsToDifferentCountries.sql): Determining the number of shipment transactions that were delivered to countries different from the country of origin.
 64. [ShipmentTransactionsByCompanyAndYear.sql](ShipmentTransactionsByCompanyAndYear.sql): Determine the number of shipment transactions that were delivered to countries different from the country of origin.
+65. [CrossCountryShipmentCount.sql](CrossCountryShipmentCount.sql): Determining the number of shipment transactions that were delivered to countries different from the country of origin.

 ## Contributing